Rus1130/projects/froggyscript3/docs.md

 <<'hello'>eq('world')>>
 ```
 ### Keyword Type Annotations
-Keywords can specify the types of arguments they accept.
-This is how it is notated:
+Keywords can take only specific types as arguments.
+In documentation, this is how it is notated:
 ```
 keyword [arg1_type] [arg2_type] ...